Skip to main content

 The Historic Monuments and Archaeological Objects (NI) Order 1995 sets out the requirements for reporting of archaeological objects which may be found, and also the stringent legal restrictions relating to searching for such objects.

-Archaeological objects in the care of Historic Environment
+Archaeological objects in the care of Historic Environment Division

-Historic Environment maintains a collection of archaeological objects which derive from excavations conducted at State Care monuments (those sites in the ownership or guardianship of the Department), or which have come from excavations which were undertaken, usually for research or rescue purposes, in previous decades.
+Historic Environment Division maintains a collection of archaeological objects which derive from excavations conducted at State Care monuments (those sites in the ownership or guardianship of the Department), or which have come from excavations which were undertaken, usually for research or rescue purposes, in previous decades.

 Archaeological objects